 Underpin your message automation with stringent business rules and advanced error checking to improve message accuracy and ensure you never miss a trading deadline.

-There are generally three different types of integration:
+There are typically three main types of EDI integration:

 - Direct integration